How the Birmingham Three performed and were treated at Brentford

 The spotlight was always going to fall on the three of them, in particular Dean given the way Bees fans reacted to his 10 times better comments.

-The centre back, as well as Colin, both started for the Blues at Griffin Park while Jota was brought on at half-time as Steve Cotterill's side tried to chase the game after Ollie Watkins and Florian Jozefzoon both scored first half goals, assisted by some criminal goalkeeping and defending from Dan Bentley and Jason Lowe respectively.
+The centre back, as well as Colin, both started for the Blues at Griffin Park while Jota was brought on at half-time as Steve Cotterill's side tried to chase the game after Ollie Watkins and Florian Jozefzoon both scored first half goals, assisted by some criminal goalkeeping and defending from David Stockdale and Jason Lowe respectively.

 It made little difference as Neal Maupay scored twice, although one may go down as an own goal, and Watkins headed home from close range to make it 5-0 to the west Londoners.